 We can also observe, as a consequence of Theorem \ref{thm:sato_filtered}, that such a map $f$ is determined, up to homotopy, by its value on a single lattice.
 Indeed, for any two lattices $L$ and $L'$, there exists a common enveloping lattice $N$.
 Any such $N$ determines a homotopy

-and the machinery of Sections \ref{sub:indexaut} and \ref{e1} provides a systematic way of relating the homotopies associated to different choices of $N$.
+and the machinery of Section \ref{sub:indexaut} provides a systematic way of relating the homotopies associated to different choices of $N$.

-It is worth noting, that without further work, we cannot say for certain that all sections of the $K_{\C}$-torsor $\Tc|_V$ are of the above form.
+It is worth noting, that without further work, we cannot extend the above to a description of the entire space of sections of the $K_{\C}$-torsor $\Tc|_V$.
 However, for several truncations of this torsor of classical interest, we can describe the entire space of sections in these terms.
 In the following sections, we examine these truncated torsors for $\C=P_f(R)$ in more detail.
 For a related discussion of these truncations in the abstract setting, see \cite{MR3008236}.\footnote{Note that we replace Previdi's condition that $\C$ satisfies ``$AIC+AIC^{\op}$'' with the condition that $\C$ is idempotent complete.
-Mutatis mutandi, Previdi's discussion of dimension and determinant torsors now applies to the 1 and 2-truncations of the $K_{\C}$-torsor considered here.}
+Mutatis mutandis, Previdi's discussion of dimension and determinant torsors now applies to the 1 and 2-truncations of the $K_{\C}$-torsor considered here.}

-\subsubsection{The Dimension Torsor}
+\subsection{The Dimension Torsor}